Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> How can I detect the captive portal starting?

 You can use the [AutoConnect::onDetect](api.md#ondetect) exit routine.
-For more details and an implementation example of the onDetect exit routine, refer to the chapter "[Captive portal start detection](advancedusage.md#captive-portal-start-detection)".
+For more details and an implementation example of the onDetect exit routine, refer to the chapter [Captive portal start detection](adcpcontrol.md#captive-portal-start-detection).

 ## <i class="fa fa-question-circle"></i> How change HTTP port?

-HTTP port number is defined as a macro in [AutoConnectDefs.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L123) header file.
+HTTP port number is defined as a macro in [AutoConnectDefs.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L193) header file.
 You can change it directly with several editors and must re-compile.

 ```cpp
 #define AUTOCONNECT_HTTPPORT    80